konrad-campowsky/gentoo-portage-overlay/README.md

  - **net-wireless/wpa_supplicant**

    Carries a patch that makes wpa_supplicant>=2.10 work with the Broadcom BCM4360 WIFI chipset found in old MacBooks.
 Without it, messages like `CTRL-EVENT-SCAN-FAILED ret=-22 retry=1` will be encountered during network association and scanning.
 Make sure to set the `broadcom-sta` use flag.

+   The patch is stolen with pride from [here](https://forums.gentoo.org/viewtopic-t-1151111-view-previous.html?sid=38cd8dc94693d96f6e56f54fe9231475).

    Note that the driver for this chipset itself (`net-wireless/broadcom-sta`) is umaintained, yet it seems to be working reasonably well at least on kernel version 6.11.